mquinson/po4a/CONTRIBUTING.md

-This project welcomes contributions!
+# po4a welcomes contributions!

 Even if you never contributed to any Open Source project in the past, you are welcome: we are willing to help and mentor you here.
-Check on [First Timer](https://www.firsttimersonly.com/) to learn the basics of Open Source development and Social Coding before you proceed with po4a.
+Check on [First Timer](https://www.firsttimersonly.com/) to get started with the basics of Open Source development and Social Coding!

 # Software Architecture